Compute

 • password: password of the username.

-6. Use the kubeconfig file configured in 5 to connect to the cluster.
+6. Use the kubeconfig file configured in 5 to connect the cluster to UCS.
 For details, see Registering an Attached Cluster (Public Network Access) or Registering an Attached Cluster (Private Network Access).

 When using UCS, you cannot delete the ServiceAccount, ClusterRole, and ClusterRoleBinding.
 Otherwise, the token will be invalid.